0xnexusflip/nexusflip/README.md

 **🐝 bera.buzz - A token launchpad leveraging customization and Proof of Liquidity**
 - **Roles:** Smart Contract Engineer
 - **Website/Dapp:** [bera.buzz](https://bera.buzz/)
-- **What I did:** Refactored the exponential bonding curve and token deployment mechanisms within the smart contract scope for the project, designed and built several other features from the ground up, found and remediated several security vulnerabilities within scope
+- **What I did:** Refactored the exponential bonding curve and token deployment mechanisms within the smart contract scope for the project, designed and built several other features from the ground up, found and remediated several security vulnerabilities within scope.
+Led the Engineering team to a production launch.

 **🌅 New Order DAO - A decentralized incubator for Web3 projects**
 - **Roles:** Integrations Engineer